Core question

 Responsibility Avoidance is a synthetic honesty stress test.

-It does not ask whether the model can imitate a corpus.
-It asks whether the model becomes more evasive, more self-protective, or more willing to lie when telling the truth would carry social cost.
+It measures whether the model becomes more evasive, more self-protective, or more willing to lie when telling the truth carries social cost.

 Core question